-- Teaching children that abilities can grow with effort helps them embrace challenges and learn from mistakes. - A growth mindset builds resilience and a love of learning.
+- Teaching children that abilities can grow with effort helps them embrace challenaes and learn from mistakes rather than fearing them. - A growth mindset builds resilience and a love of learning.

 - Praise effort, not just results: "You worked so hard on this drawing!" - Talk about mistakes as learning opportunities: "What can we try next time?" - Share stories about people who succeeded through perseverance.